-Saturated fats are derived from animal products are not healthy to heart and hence can be consumed in small amounts.
+Saturated fats are derived from animal products that are not healthy for the heart and hence can be consumed in small amounts.
 Eggs are a good source of nutrients but not more than 4 yolks should be consumed a week.
 Red meat, shrimp, lobsters are acceptable, but only in small portions.

 More of Polyunsaturated fats and fruits

-Polyunsaturated and Monounsaturated fats help in reducing the LDL.
-They come from most of the plant oils, sunflower, olive and peanut oils.
+Polyunsaturated and Monounsaturated fats help in reducing LDL.
+They come from most of the plant oils, sunflower, olive, and peanut oils.
 Fatty fish such as salmon, tuna, seeds, nuts, and soybeans are some other sources of such fats.
 They are no doubt helpful for the body.

 Ban refined sugars

 Refined sugars are to be banned for those who suffer from cholesterol related problems.
 Experts suggest that instead of using refined flour and white rice, there should be more usage of brown or wild rice.
 Old oatmeals are also a good choice of foods.
 Sugar is not a substitute for fats.
 In case you see words ending with ‘ose’ you should go for a higher fat version, and avoid trans fats.

 Fats even if good or bad, have almost 9 calories per gram.
 This makes 100 calories in a tablespoon.
 Even if you choose a heart-healthy diet, it is necessary to keep a tab on the calorie intake.
 The numbers will help you in avoiding the after-effects of high cholesterol.